Visit Upper Geyser Basin in Yellowstone: Guide, Features, Tips, and Map

 Grotto and Chain Lakes Groups

-A few more groups nestle on the banks the Firehole River along the bike path.
+A few more groups are nestled on the banks the Firehole River along the bike path.
 The finest examples of them are the Grotto and Chain Lake Groups.

 Grotto Geyser

 If you must choose the most prominent geyser in this area, then it certainly should be Grotto Geyser.
 This unique hydrothermal feature is known for its nearly 8-foot cone penetrating the sinter.
-Once erupted, it impresses the guests that visit this remote area of the Upper Geyser Basin with a long show, lasting from one to two hours.
+Once erupted, it impresses with a long “show” that lasts from one to two hours.

-The interval between the eruptions also sets this geyser apart from all the rest.
+The interval between the eruptions is another pattern that sets this geyser apart from all the rest.
 Grotto Geyser starts its next eruption in 3 hours for short mode or 9-13 hours for long modes.
 The temperature of the ejected water reached 201 degrees Fahrenheit.

 Riverside Geyser

 Riverside Geyser is known as a geyser that erupts over a river.
-Sitting on the bank of the Firehole River, it puts on the most spectacular show for the rare guests that visit this section of the Upper Geyser Basin.
+Sitting on the bank of the Firehole River, it puts on the most spectacular show for the lucky guests that make their way to this section of the Upper Geyser Basin.
 The eruption happens every 6-7 hours and lasts approximately 20 minutes, shooting the water up to 75-80 feet into the air at a 60-degree angle.

 Morning Glory Pool